An Original Park Attraction

 Hourly Capacity:

-The intricate paintings of Flying Wave's panels have faded with time, though the ride is still as popular as ever delighting the park's guests of all ages.
+Even though the intricate paintings of Flying Wave's panels faded with time, the ride was still as popular as ever delighting the park's guests of all ages.

 After several years of rehab work on the ride, the costs of repairs became too much and finally during the 2007-2008 off season the ride was removed from the park.
 It was not the intention to remove the ride but it was financially unfeasible to make the necessary repairs.